denpy/bus_notify/README.md

 #### Mandatory methods to implement:
 In order to make this work you have to implement two methods:
-- `get_service_query_obj` has to return a need query parameter for Curlbus service (a bus station ID and optionally lines numbers) as dictionary.
+- `get_service_query_obj` has to return a needed query parameter for Curlbus service as dictionary.

+    - Returned object may include two fields:

+        - `station_id` is a mandatory field and its value is an integer that represent a bus station ID.
+        - `lines` is an optional field and its value is a list that contains line numbers (integers).
+If the field is not provided or the list is empty information about all lines will be returned otherwise only for lines in the list.

 - `send_notification` implements a notification functionality.

  Example:
 ```python